rsatkuna/Mass-Incarceration-Classification/README.md

 ---
 ## Data Dictionary

-A link to the data dictionary for this project can be found [here](dictionary.txt).
+A link to the Data Dictionary for this project can be found [here](dictionary.txt).

 ## Summary of Findings and Conclusions